(Earlier post updated 2/17/2022)

-But, this February holiday is officially still George Washington’s Birthday –federally speaking that is.
+But, this February holiday is officially still George Washington’s Birthday.

 But Washington’s Birthday has become widely known as Presidents Day (or President’s Day, or Presidents’ Day).
 The popular usage and confusion resulted from the merging of what had been two widely celebrated Presidential birthdays in February —Lincoln’s on February 12th, which was never a federal holiday– and Washington’s on February 22, which was.